boscosabujohn/ManufacturingOS/b3-erp/docs/development/LANDING_PAGE.md

-# B3 MACBIS ERP - Landing Page
+# ManufacturingOS ERP - Landing Page

 ## Overview
 The landing page has been created with a comprehensive dashboard that displays all modules as interactive cards.